 - Orders made by the Alderney and Sark Courts are performed in those Islands.

 - The Guernsey Community Service Scheme received a High Commendation from the 2018 Insurance Corporation Conservation Awards, for its contributions and development of the Les Cotils Nature Walk.

 - Insurance Corporation Conservation Awards 2018

 Criminal Justice Substance Service (CJSS)

-- The Criminal Justice Substance Service (CJSS) is a partnership between the Probation Service and Drug Concern.
+- The Criminal Justice Substance Service (CJSS) is a partnership between the Probation Service and In-Dependence.

 - CJSS is targeted at those within the criminal justice system, who would be considered to benefit from addressing substance misuse issues.